 Our co-ordinator attended a meeting of SWT’s Passengers Panel in 2011, which confirmed that reports of the Panel’s meetings ignore the views expressed and pick on any positive comment about SWT, however exceptional.

-Currently, we await publication of the Summer 2013 GB Rail timetable, which is to include a more informative Table 123, based on our proposals which both Network Rail and First Great Western were happy to incorporate.
+The 2013 GB Rail timetable, introduced a more informative Table 123, based on our proposals which both Network Rail and First Great Western were happy to incorporate.